Ocelot-cougar hybrid is viable

 There is a nice reference in Wikipedia to a purported ocelot-cougar hybrid.
-This is the outcome of a wildcat to wildcat mating.
-This can happen but in my travels over the internet you only see it happen in an artificial environment.
-You see it with captive cats managed by people who either deliberately facilitate mating between two different wildcat species or it may happen by accident which apparently is the case in this instance.
-As far as I am aware different species of wildcat never interbreed.
+A mating of a puma and an ocelot can happen but in my travels over the internet you only see it happen in an artificial environment.
+You see it with captive cats managed by people who either deliberately facilitate mating between two different wild cat species or it may happen by accident which apparently is the case in this instance.
+As far as I am aware different species of wild cat never interbreed naturally.

 The ocelot and cougar do inhabit the regions in central and south America so their paths might cross.
 But that does not mean they will mate – the opposite will usually occur.
 They will avoid each other or the ocelot will avoid the cougar as it is three times the size of the ocelot.

 The best know wild cat to wild cat hybrid is the liger, a result of a lion and tiger mating.